VimDrones/Vimdrones-Docs/docs/gcs.md

 * Set Wifi Password (come with system document)
 * Click **Make** button and pop up SD card

+**Pair RC Transmitter**

+* Click **RC Bind** button in Drone panel and see orange light flash inside the drone, press RC Transmitter bind button and power on the Transmitter, when heard a happy voice means it success

-**Pair 915/868 Mhz Radio Channel**
+**Pair 915/868 MHz or 2.4GHz Radio Channel**

 ![New Drone Setup](/static/new-drone-radio-bind.png "New Drone Setup")

 * Insert SD card back to the drone
 * Power up the drone, click **Radio Pair** button in Base panel and get "Drone X radio Pair Success" Notification

-**Pair RC Transmitter**

-* Click **RC Bind** button in Drone panel and see orange light flash in drone, press RC Transmitter bind button and power on the Transmitter, when heard a happy voice means it success

 ## Interface